Mistralys/version-parser/README.md

 1.5.2_BranchName_alpha5
 ```

-### Converting tag names to uppercase
+### Converting tag types to uppercase

-By default, tag names are lowercased.
-They can be converted to
+By default, tag types are converted to lowercase when normalizing the
-uppercase:
+version string.
+They can be switched to uppercase instead:

 ```php
 use Mistralys\VersionParser\VersionParser;